haydnwebdev/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-Rock, paper, scissors game written in Python using OOP.
+Rock, paper, scissors game written in Python using OOP as a learning project.